-Your little dreamers naturally understand the power and importance of having hopes and wishes, so learning about Dr. Martin Luther King Jr. and his infamous speech is the perfect way to honor Black History any time of the year.
+Your little dreamers naturally understand the power and importance of having hopes and wishes, so learning about Dr. Martin Luther King Jr. and his “I Have ad Dream” speech is the perfect way to honor Black History any time of the year.
 Teach your kiddos to dream big and by learning more about this chief spokesman for nonviolent activism, civil rights and the end of racial segregation.
 Read on to get started.

-According to the King Center he was jailed 30 times for charges such as civil disobedience.
+3. According to the King Center, he was jailed 30 times for charges such as civil disobedience.

 How do you talk to your kiddos about discrimination, racism and justice?
 Tell us about in the comments below.